Skip to main content

 1989-2021 (32 years)

 Architect of the borrowing strategy who led the council for 32 years and oversaw the accumulation of nearly £2 billion in debt.
 The Grant Thornton Public Interest Report found that Morgan exercised 'excessive influence' over the council and its commercial activities.
+Awarded an OBE in 2007 for services to local government - MP Will Forster has since called for it to be stripped.

 Douglas Spinks